Azure/azure-cli/README.md

 ### Telemetry Configuration

-The collection of telemetry is currently enabled by default.
-If you want to turn it off, you can run `az config set core.collect_telemetry=no`.
-You can enable it back to help us improve our product by running `az config set core.collect_telemetry=yes`.
+Telemetry collection is on by default.
+To opt out, please run `az config set core.collect_telemetry=no` to turn it off.

 ## Reporting issues and feedback